Zhang Jie (writer): Wordless (Wu Zi) (无字)

 Love is one of the major themes in Wu Zi.
 Zhang uses interspersion technique to integrate the description of the times with the personal life experiences of a female writer called Wu Wei, describing the story of her marriage story and those of several generations of women in her family.
 The context of this book is based on a time of upheaval in China.
 It expresses women's realistic demands for love, marriage and family freedom at different stages in the new era, and shows the arduous and difficult course of women's liberation.
 It was Zhang's second work to win the 6th Mao Dun Literature Prize, after Leaden Wings.
 Zhang Jie tried to use the emotional experience of several generations in this novel to break the shackles of Chinese women, but she found that everything was in vain.
 Women were giving everything to fight with love, but the tragic fate could not change.

-"Love Must Not Be Forgotten" (爱是不能被忘记的)
+"Love Must Not Be Forgotten" (爱是不能忘记的)

 This short story is about how a 30-year-old unmarried woman named Shan Shan uncovers the unfulfilled love of her mother, Zhong Yu, and a senior official in the Communist Party for each other.
 This story shows two types of love at the same time: love between the daughter and her mother, and the love story of the mother and the cadre.
 Zhong Yu wrote down her affection for this man in her notebooks.
-The obstacle in their love was that the man, out of gratitude and duty, married the fiancée of his fellow soldier who gave his life to protect the senior official.
+The obstacle in their love was that the man, out of gratitude and duty, married the daughter of his fellow soldier who gave his life to protect the senior official.